 This technology has been uniquely validated by the availability of Phase I clinical trial data that employed a slightly different IV delivery system that showed efficacy, even though the therapeutic outcome was partially diminished by dose limiting toxicities associated with the delivery system itself.*

 Previously, SciTech's pharmacokinetic animal (rat) studies demonstrated that blood levels of fenretinide necessary for cytotoxicity were achieved and maintained for relatively long periods of time (at least 12 hours after single dose); and, SciTech's in vitro studies successfully demonstrated cytotoxicity in human pancreatic cancer cells as well as in a non-Hodgkin’s Lymphoma model (DLCL2).
-SciTech’s liposomal drug delivery system also offers the potential of being used to deliver other APIs.
+SciTech’s drug delivery platform also offers the potential of being used to deliver other APIs.

-Drug Manufacturing Status:
+ST-001 nanoFenretinide Manufacturing Status:

 Completed manufacturing validation of ST-001 nanoFenretinide